SUPREP SPLIT-DOSE COLON PREP INSTRUCTIONS

 - Continue to drink clear liquids until 3 hours before your scheduled arrival time.

-- All oral diabetic medications should not be taken the day of the procedure.
+- All oral diabetic medications should not be taken the day of the procedure (please discuss with your doctor)

-- Patients on insulin should contact the physician who prescribes the insulin for instructions for day prior to and day of procedure.
+- Patients on insulin should contact the physician who prescribes the insulin for instructions for day prior to and day of procedure (please discuss with your doctor)

-- Take all your heart, blood pressure, and seizure medication as usual with small sips of water.
+- Take all your heart, blood pressure, and seizure medication as usual with small sips of water (discuss with your doctor prior)

 - Allow enough time for the laxative to finish working before traveling.